Destination Distilleries: Why Bourbon Lovers Are Flocking to Bardstown, Kentucky

 Modern Accommodations With Small-Town Charm

 If rumors of ghostly sightings get you spooked, Bardstown offers plenty of newer accommodations as well.
-Holiday Inn Express, Fairfield Inn and La Quinta are all opening brand-new and budget-friendly options in Bardstown in 2020, each with modern amenities and the friendly service you’ll come to expect from this welcoming town.
+Holiday Inn Express and the Fairfield Inn & Suites are opening brand-new and budget-friendly options in Bardstown in 2020, each with modern amenities and the friendly service you’ll come to expect from this welcoming town.
+Add a brand-new La Quinta to the mix in 2021.

 Experience the Official Bourbon Celebration of Kentucky

 Now in its 29th year, Bardstown’s annual Kentucky Bourbon Festival is the authentic and original experience, attracting some 50,000 visitors from across the U.S. and around the world.
-Since it offers dozens of spirited events, educational opportunities, live music and, of course, bourbon tastings, you’ll want to mark your calendar now: this year’s festival takes place September 16–20, 2020.
+Due to the extenuating circumstances of 2020, this year’s Kentucky Bourbon Festival will be a virtual experience!
+Join us, virtually, from October 15-18 for Spirits Education Sessions, discussions with legendary Master Distillers, and more.

 With so much to see, do and sip in Bardstown, our advice is to pour a drink and start planning your getaway today.